timholds/font-familiarity/README.txt

 distribution on which it is trained."

 do contrastive losses mean anything for us? could we classify the fonts into families and use that as an (additional) label?

+[ ] figure out how to get the images into a nice shape for ML
+- what resolution should i use
+- should i be using PIL to create the images directly and use the google fonts api to download the fonts files locally?